 Morris Creative Group LLC (then Renaissance Design Associates) started with $200 and a big pile of naivete from a 23-year-old who didn’t know what he didn’t know but still believed he could create something.
 Luckily, a fantastic group of people over 30 years have made it what it is today and continue to.
 Our amazing hometown of Knoxville has made it what it is, too.
 So, firstly, I want to thank each and every staffer and intern who has ever been a part of our company, and I want to thank every client we’ve ever had the privilege to serve, and I want to thank our hometown.
 Thank you!
 More on that later.

 I’m feeling nostalgic.
 On January 1, 2021, it quietly became our firm’s 30th year, with not much fanfare at all.
 In fact, I kind of forgot.
-I was sitting in my friend Scott Walton’s living room by a fire watching football, nodding off, and nursing a hangover from too much wine with dinner the night before.
-I’m truly scratching my balding gray head about how this happened – the anniversary, not the hangover.
+I was sitting in my friends Scott and Kelley Walton’s living room by a fire watching football, nodding off, and nursing a headache from too much wine with dinner the night before.
+I’m truly scratching my balding gray head about how this happened – the anniversary, not the headache.
 How in the world are we now in our 30th year, and during a global pandemic, no less?

 It all started with design.
 Graphic design, NOT graphics design (please don’t call it graphics design).
-I had just left Whittle Communications (Chris Whittle was an unwitting mentor to me) to start freelancing as a designer for Darrell Akins and Charlie Tombras at their new PR shop, Akins & Tombras (They gave me a shot when I was just starting out, and they mentored me.
-Thanks, gents!).
+I had just left Whittle Communications (Chris Whittle was an unwitting mentor to me, as well as my bosses Steve Hicks, Ruth Ann Hickey, and Bill Rukeyser) to start freelancing as a designer for Darrell Akins and Charlie Tombras at their new PR shop, Akins & Tombras (all of these folks gave me a shot when I was just starting out, and they mentored me.
+Thanks!).
 I did logos for new companies and signs for buildings and flyers and brochures and ads.
 I ran client meetings.
 I attended trade shows.
 I volunteered on non-profit boards and sat on chamber committees.
 It taught me a lot about business.

 Then I landed a new sports equipment catalog for a little-known brand called Power Systems (which later became a big brand).
 Bruno Pauletto, then strength and conditioning coach for the University of Tennessee football program, along with his wife Julie, were the owners.
 I was overwhelmed.
 It was a big catalog with lots of photos and detailed product descriptions.
 And so ME became WE.
 I hired Timm Jenkins, a brilliant designer who landed in Knoxville from Pittsburgh.
 My first employee.
 We were now a company.
 (Thanks, Julie and Bruno!
 Thanks, Timm!).